DaveAppleton/SolidityFlattery/readme.md

 Function
 --------

-FLAT takes a solidity file and retrieves all its dependancies and stuffs them in a single file in the correct order for it to be verified on etherscan.
+SolidityFlattery takes a solidity file and retrieves all its dependancies and stuffs them in a single file in the correct order for it to be verified on etherscan.

 WHY?
 -----
 Because part of the ethos of the smart contract blockchain relies upon being able to see and verify the contracts yourself.
 Etherscan require single files for verification.
-FLAT helps you create those files.
+SolidityFlattery helps you create those files.

 Also - because my MacBook _hates_ **Python** and refuses to figure out how to run the version that [BLOCKCAT](https://github.com/BlockCatIO/solidity-flattener) put together.